aleixmorgadas/mocks-fakes-spies-and-stubs-kata/README.md

     :info: Remember that using two different Test Double types in the same test is allowed.

 2. After you implemented all tests using different Test Double types, change the implementation of `RateService`.
-The goal is to break see which tests break and which aren't.
+The goal is to **break the code and see which tests become red and which keep green**.
 So, you notice which Test Doubles are safer when changing the implementation.

 ### FAQ